 Vocational Business Educator, Admissions and UTME Nigeria

 In the study of vocational and occupation guidance, researchers across board have found that numerous factors influence the choice of students in their career choice process.
 The notable ones among these influencers are parents and peers.
-Parents and peers are seen as major influencers because unlike social media and the environment, parents and peers have a way of putting extra pressure on students to succumb to their option or opinion on the course the child should take.
-Because of the overwhelming pressure that students most times face from parents and their peers, they have now become totally dependent on what they are told to do.
+Parents and peers are seen as major influencers because unlike social media and the environment, parents and peers have a way of putting extra pressure on students to succumb to their option on the course the child should take.
+Because of the overwhelming pressure that students most times face from parents and their peers, they tend to be totally dependent on what they are told to do.
 This theory of career/vocational/occupational choice dependence draws from the strength that students are prone to waiting on their parents, peers or societal decision to take action.
 This theory is very invaluable to the understanding of students’ career choice because nearly all researches are beamed on parental pressure/control.
 None is focused on students’ over-dependence on parents to take action in their career choice process.
-This paper therefore, is an introduction to a new perspective in the discus of career guidance which seeks to look at career guidance counselling from a student’s dependent attitude approach.
+This paper therefore, is an introduction to a new perspective in the discuss of career guidance which seeks to look at career guidance counselling from a student’s dependent attitude approach.

 This theory of career choice dependence was developed in a typical Nigerian setting.
 In Nigeria, students who had concluded secondary schools are expected to take the Unified Tertiary Matriculation Examination (UTME) which allows them to transit to the University.
 To do this, students/applicants are expected to look critically into the Joint Admissions and Matriculation Board (JAMB) syllabus to determine their courses and course requirements which is in their area of strength and interest before choosing their paths.
 This is where the problem starts.